akulsr0/react-18-useeffect-twice-fix/README.md

 # react-18-useeffect-twice-fix

-## Use Custom hook to prevent effects running twice in React 18
+## Use Custom hook to prevent effects running twice in React 18 (Development Mode)

 ```js
 import { useEffect } from "react";